Unsworth: Early history

-A 1984 archeological investigation suggested that there may have an iron smelting site on Unsworth Moss, by the banks of Whittle Brook.
-While not conclusive, the investigation explored the possibility of a regionally significant medieval bloomery that used the brook as a water source.
-In 1997, a further field walking investigation reiterated the suggestion of a medieval settlement in the area, and a 2021 report by the Greater Manchester Combined Authority suggested that the site may be of regional importance, who recommended undertaking a survey into the extent of the potential iron smelting site before scheduling could be considered.
+Later archaeological investigations indicate the presence of a medieval settlement.
+A 1984 investigation suggested that there may have been an iron smelting site on Unsworth Moss, by the banks of Whittle Brook.
+While not conclusive, it explored the possibility of a body of regional significance, specifically a medieval bloomery that used the brook as a water source.
+In 1997, a field walking project reiterated the suggestion of a medieval site at Meadow Croft Fold, and a 2021 report by the Greater Manchester Combined Authority noted that the site may be of regional importance, recommending an extensive survey before scheduling could be considered.